Commerce study and careers

 Career planning and support

-Vic Careers is Victoria University's career specialist and also hosts Careers in Focus seminars and Career Expos that allow you to explore career opportunities and establish valuable networks.
+- Vic Careers is Victoria University of Wellington's career specialist and also hosts Careers in Focus seminars and Career Expos that allow you to explore career opportunities and establish valuable networks.
 Vic Careers is in contact with over 700 employers every year, many of these employers advertise part-time, holiday and graduate jobs on Victoria CareerHub.

 The Career View page provides information about career opportunities in a number of disciplines, with example profiles from some of our Victoria University graduates.